infiniflow/infinity/docs/references/http_api_reference.md

 ---

-## Create an index
+## Create index

 **POST** `/databases/{database_name}/tables/{table_name}/indexes/{index_name}`

 Creates an index on a specified table.
+If an index with the same name exists, the action taken depends on the `create_option` parameter.

 ### Request